Apex Group signs sustainability partnership with Cricket West Indies

 Apex has stepped up to the crease to support the current T20 World Champions ahead of the ICC Men’s T20 World Cup to provide sustainability and environmental advisory services to CWI (the regional governing body for cricket in the West Indies – a unique sporting confederation of fifteen mainly English-speaking Caribbean countries).
 The partnership covers an initial a three-year period with Apex as CWI’s Exclusive Sustainability Partner.
 During the T20 World Cup, Apex’s logo will be the exclusive commercial partner on the sleeve of the West Indies Men’s playing shirts.

 Apex Group is one of the world’s fastest growing financial services providers to over $2.2 trillion of assets, and a global market leader in the provision of Environmental, Social and Governance (“ESG”) rating, benchmarking reporting and advisory to businesses big and small, in every sector – to drive positive change for people and planet.
-As part of this partnership, the Group will deliver its carbon footprint assessment once a year for CWI, with the ultimate goal of supporting CWI to become carbon natural as a result of the partnership.
+As part of this partnership, the Group will deliver its carbon footprint assessment once a year for CWI, with the ultimate goal of supporting CWI to become carbon neutral as a result of the partnership.

 Research published in 2020 by the Rapid Transition Alliance (“RTA”), estimates that cricket will be the sport hardest hit by climate change, and the impacts are already evident: India Premier League matches have been moved due to severe drought, heatwaves in Australia have hospitalised dehydrated cricketers, and two hurricanes recently hit the Caribbean, damaging cricket grounds in Anguilla and Dominica.